 The Fisherman, The Psychic, And The Detective

-With that being said, let’s move on to the solution to finding your market niche for your B2B startup.
+With that being said, let’s move on to the solution to finding your target market for your B2B startup.
 I’ve encountered three ways to go about it:

 - The “Fisherman” Approach: cast a wide net by offering your product to as a diverse group as possible, and see who bites.
 Then, focus there.